CBC marks the end of the Peter Mansbridge era

 CBC intends to invest heavily in developing a relationship between the audience and the new National anchors.
 (There will be multiple ones, though the network has not yet settled on precisely how many.)
 But it seems inconceivable that Canadians will know or care as much about whoever replaces him.

-The shape of Mansbridge’s career roughly traces the trajectory of the TV news anchor: its once-central role, and its now sharply diminished importance in the current chaotic media landscape, characterized by an almost infinite number of outlets.
-(The National’s ratings reflect that competition: This season, the show averaged 866,000 viewers a night, across both the main CBC network [525,000] and CBC News Network [341,000].)
+The shape of Mansbridge’s career roughly traces the trajectory of the TV news anchor: its once-central role, and its now sharply diminished importance in the current chaotic media landscape, characterized by an almost infinite number of outlets. ( The National’s ratings reflect that competition: This season, the show averaged 866,000 viewers a night, across both the main CBC network [525,000] and CBC News Network [341,000].
+CTV National News, meanwhile, pulled in about 1.1-million; Global National, a suppertime broadcast, has averaged 789,000 since January.)

 “He’s a Canadian icon,” noted Jennifer McGuire, the general manager and editor-in-chief of CBC News.
 “For a lot of us, we experienced this country and history through his guidance.
 He’s been the front door to our understanding of our country and our world.”
 She added: “I think there’s a relationship there, and that is something that happens in broadcast in a very real way.
 They feel they have a relationship with Peter.”